 Basically, blocking crochet or knitting means to slightly reshape it.
-You get the fibers wet and pin it into the shape you want it to be.
+You wet the fibers and pin them down into the shape you want them to be in.
 When the fibers dry, they set in that position so that your finished piece is smoother and more defined.
-It can also help to make something that’s just a tiiiny bit too small meet the right measurement.
+It can also help to make something that’s just a tiny bit too small meet the right measurement.
 It won’t reshape your garment from a small to a medium, but if you need just another 1/4 inch in the body, blocking will help.
-Blocking crochet or knitting will also make the stitches stand out more, especially if you worked in a lacy design or if your design is puckered from being held.
+Blocking crochet or knitting also smoothes out the stitches, especially if you worked in a lacy design or if your design is puckered from being held.

 How to Block

 There are 3 different kinds of blocking: spray blocking, wet blocking, and steam blocking.
 I’m only going to talk about the first two, though.
 Steam blocking is trickier and if it’s done incorrectly, it’ll ruin your piece.
 The other two ways are so much easy and more reliable, so I never use steam and I haven’t come across anything that needs so harsh a blocking.

 Before I jump into how to do spray or wet block, let’s talk about the tools you’ll need.
 There’s nothing fancy, but here are some materials that make it all a bit easier.

 - Blocking boards – the newer version of mine + pins!*